 Christmas Eve (La Noche Buena) is the most important part about Christmas in Spain and dinner that day is the biggest meal of the year.
-You and your book club may enjoy preparing a Christmas Eve dinner similar to what Andrés Aragón shared with his family in my novel City of Sorrows.
+You and your book club may enjoy preparing a Christmas Eve dinner similar to what Andrés Aragón shared with his family in my debut novel City of Sorrows.
 For a pictorial representation of Christmas traditions in Seville, go to “Andrés and Adela’s Spanish Christmas.”
 For a fun activity to share with your book club here’s a few suggestions and recipes for a delicious Christmas Eve feast with the Aragón family of Seville.

 First Course: Tapas & Wine